amarasa/equalize-heights/README.md

     ```
 5. **Mark your HTML elements** with classes like `eh-members` or data attributes like `data-equalize="groupName"`.

-That’s it—your elements will automatically be equalized in height when the viewport meets your specified breakpoint (or unconditionally if no breakpoint is set)!
+That’s it—your elements will automatically be equalized in height according to your advanced breakpoint settings!

 Enjoy a consistent, professional layout with Equalize Heights!